Bachelor of Science in Radiologic Sciences - Ultrasound

 - Submit official college transcripts for all coursework not completed at the 老司机福利网 by the application deadline.
 Transcripts are not required if the coursework has already been transferred to USA.
 Applicants must have a minimum GPA of 2.0 ("C" average) on previously completed college-level courses as well as at least a "C" in all math and sciences courses.
 Applicants鈥 overall GPA (USA and transfer GPA, if applicable) will be used for admissions purposes.

-- Submit the Bachelor of Science in Radiologic Sciences Application to the dept by the application deadline.
+- Submit the to the dept by the application deadline.
 See mailing address below.

 - International students must score a minimum of 76 on the TOEFL exam to include the